the-y9/the-y9/README.md

 - 🔭 Enhancing my programming skills
 - 👯 Looking to collaborate on a group project and some guidance
 - 🔗 linkedin: www.linkedin.com/in/the-y9
-- Love to swim 🏊‍ and play basket🏀
+- Love to swim 🏊‍